Lock (firearm): Metallic cartridges

-Metallic cartridges package projectile, propellant and primer together.
+Metallic cartridges package projectile, propellant, and primer together.
 They are initiated by striking with a firing pin or striker that passes through the breechblock.
 Early metallic-cartridge, single-shot breechloading rifles, such as the British Snider–Enfield model 1866 and the American Springfield model 1873, continued to use side-mounted hammers and lock mechanisms that differed little from the cap lock and the flintlock in manufacture.
-The firing pin is angled away from the axis of the barrel and toward the hammer, to accommodate the offset of the hammer.
+The firing pin is angled away from the axis of the barrel and toward the hammer to accommodate the offset of the hammer.
 The further development of breech-loading mechanisms and repeating firearms placed the components of the mechanism within the receiver or frame of the firearm.
 This can be seen in the Martini–Henry, the Remington-Lee Model 1879 and the Winchester rifles.
 The mechanism employed to open and close the breech is integrated with the firing mechanism to cock the firearm.
-Improvements in spring technology has also resulted in cheaper helical coil springs in place of leaf and V springs.
+Improvements in spring technology have also led to cheaper helical coil springs replacing leaf and V springs.
 The term lock is not generally used to refer to the firing or trigger mechanism of metallic cartridge firearms.

 Boxlock

 Side-by-side shotguns and hunting rifles continued to use side-locks until the advent of the boxlock patented by Anson and Deeley in 1875.
-Side-lock shotguns have two separate lock plates mounted to the sides of the butt of the gun and not the receiver.
-In the boxlock, the components of the firing mechanism are contained within the frame of the gun.
-This simplified manufacture and significantly reduced costs.
-While the boxlock is referred to as a hammerless gun, the hammers of the mechanism are concealed within the gun's frame.
+Side-lock shotguns have two separate lock plates mounted on the sides of the butt of the gun, not on the receiver.
+In the boxlock, the firing mechanism components are contained within the gun's frame.
+This simplified manufacturing and significantly reduced costs.
+While the boxlock is referred to as a hammerless gun, the mechanism's hammers are concealed within the gun's frame.
 Side-lock shotguns continue to be made for the high-end market.

 In culture

-Lock, stock and barrel is a figure of speech referring to the totality of a firearm as: the barrel through which the bullet is directed toward a target, the stock which provides a means of gripping the firearm, and the lock as the firing mechanism.
+Lock, stock, and barrel is a figure of speech referring to the totality of a firearm as: the barrel through which the bullet is directed toward a target, the stock which provides a means of gripping the firearm, and the lock as the firing mechanism.